 - Speaking out as an organization, and through its individual members, on issues which affect the role of dramatic authors in the theatre and in society in general.

 In fulfilling its mission, the Guild recognizes that much of the creative work of authorship is undertaken in isolation, so the Guild fosters a sense of union and community among its members in order to enrich, inspire and empower them to advocate for themselves, for their work, and for each other.
 In this way, Guild members come to realize that if they do not advance together, they do not advance at all.

-Past presidents have included Richard Rodgers, Oscar Hammerstein, Moss Hart, Alan Jay Lerner, Robert Sherwood, Robert Anderson, Frank Gilroy, Peter Stone, John Weidman, and Stephen Schwartz.
+Past presidents have included Richard Rodgers, Oscar Hammerstein II, Moss Hart, Alan Jay Lerner, Robert Sherwood, Robert Anderson, Frank Gilroy, Peter Stone, John Weidman, and Stephen Schwartz.

-Past Guild members have included Eugene O’Neill, George S. Kaufman, Maya Angelou, Mary Rodgers, Arthur Miller, Lillian Hellman, Frank Loesser, Ray Bradbury, Lorraine Hansberry, Frederick Loewe, Alice Childress, Donna Summer, Edward Albee, and Tennessee Williams.
+Past Guild members have included Eugene O’Neill, Mae West, Sam Shepard, Langston Hughes, Lanford Wilson, George S. Kaufman, Maya Angelou, Mary Rodgers, Arthur Miller, Lillian Hellman, Frank Loesser, Wendy Wasserstein, Mary Rodgers, Ray Bradbury, Lorraine Hansberry, Frederick Loewe, Alice Childress, Duke Ellington, George M. Cohan, Comden & Green, Donna Summer, Edward Albee, and Tennessee Williams.